Eterna™

 Hospitals and Medical Environments

 • High-output ultrasonics and lithotripsy.
-The use of high-output devices, such as an electrohydraulic lithotriptor, may damage the electronic circuitry of an implanted generator.
-If lithotripsy must be used, do not focus the energy near the generator.
+The use of high-output devices, such as an electrohydraulic lithotripter, may cause damage to the electronic circuitry of an implanted IPG.
+If lithotripsy must be used, do not focus the energy near the IPG.

 • Ultrasonic scanning equipment.
 The use of ultrasonic scanning equipment may cause mechanical damage to an implanted neurostimulation system if used directly over the implanted system.

 • Therapeutic radiation.
 Therapeutic radiation may damage the electronic circuitry of an implanted neurostimulation system, although no testing has been done and no definite information on radiation effects is available.
-Sources of therapeutic radiation include therapeutic X rays, cobalt machines, and linear accelerators.
-If radiation therapy is required, the area over the implanted generator should be shielded with lead.
+Sources of therapeutic radiation include therapeutic X-rays, cobalt machines, and linear accelerators.
+If radiation therapy is required, the area over the implanted IPG should be shielded with lead.
 Damage to the system may not be immediately detectable.

 Home and Occupational Environments

 • Security, antitheft, and radiofrequency identification (RFID) devices.
 Some antitheft devices, such as those used at entrances or exits of department stores, libraries, and other public places, and airport security screening devices may affect stimulation.
+Additionally, RFID devices, which are often used to read identification badges, as well as some tag deactivation devices, such as those used at payment counters at stores and loan desks at libraries, may also affect stimulation.

+Patients who are implanted with nonadjacent multiple leads and patients who are sensitive to low stimulation thresholds may experience a momentary increase in their perceived stimulation, which some patients have described as uncomfortable or jolting.
 Patients should cautiously approach such devices and should request help to bypass them.
-If they must go through a gate or doorway containing this type of device, patients should turn off their generator and proceed with caution, being sure to move through the device quickly.
+If they must go through a gate or doorway containing this type of device, patients should turn off their IPG and proceed with caution, being sure to move through the device quickly.

 • Wireless use restrictions.
 In some environments, the use of wireless functions (for example, Bluetooth® wireless technology) may be restricted.
-Such restrictions may apply aboard airplanes, near explosives, or in hazardous locations.
+Such restrictions may apply aboard airplanes, in hospitals, near explosives, or in hazardous locations.
 If you are unsure of the policy that applies to the use of this device, please ask for authorization to use it before turning it on.
+(Bluetooth® is a registered trademark of Bluetooth SIG, Inc.)

 Adverse Effects

-• Unpleasant sensations or motor disturbances, including involuntary movement, caused by stimulation at high outputs (If either occurs, turn off your generator immediately.)
+• Unpleasant sensations or motor disturbances, including involuntary movement, caused by stimulation at high outputs; if either occurs, turn off your IPG immediately

-• Undesirable changes in stimulation, which may be related to cellular changes in tissue around the electrodes, changes in electrode position, loose electrical connections, or lead failure.
+• Undesirable changes in stimulation, which may be related to cellular changes in tissue around the electrodes, changes in electrode position, loose electrical connections, or lead failure

 • Stimulation in unwanted places (such as radicular stimulation of the chest wall)